 We selected from our dyslipidemia archival sample repository 6 subjects who conformed to stringent biochemical criteria for heterozygous FHA, which were plasma HDL cholesterol and/or apo AI concentration below the second percentile for age and sex, with plasma triglyceride concentration below the 50th percentile for age and sex.
 None of these subjects had any physical manifestations compatible with TD.
-This screening sample with FHA included 3 aboriginal Canadian subjects, 2 taken from our well-characterized sample of Oji-Cree and 1 taken from our well-characterized sample of Inuit.
+This screening sample with FHA included 3 aboriginal Canadian subjects, 2 taken from our well-characterized sample of Oji-Cree10 and 1 taken from our well-characterized sample of Inuit.11 that were shown to have sufficient heterozygosity or information content, thus ensuring sufficient numbers of subjects with each genotype for parametric statistical analysis.